SRJC Medical Assisting (MA) Program: Clinical and Administrative Medical Assisting

-All of the programs offer comprehensive, hands-on training in SRJC's William B. Race Building as well as clinical and administrative internships and externships.
+The MA program offers comprehensive, hands-on training in SRJC's William B. Race Building as well as externships.
 The programs provide high-quality education and experience to prepare students to sit for the CCBMA exam (www.CCBMA.org).

 Credits earned in obtaining a career certificate in MA can also be applied toward associate degree graduation requirements.